Bell P-39 Airacobra: Technical details

 The fuselage structure was unusual and innovative, being based on a strong central keel that incorporated the armament, cockpit, and engine.
 Two strong fuselage beams to port and starboard formed the basis of the structure.
 These angled upwards fore and aft to create mounting points for the T9 cannon and propeller reduction gearbox and for the engine and accessories respectively.
 A strong arched bulkhead provided the main structural attachment point for the main spar of the wing.
 This arch incorporated a fireproof panel and an armor plate between the engine and the cockpit.
 It also incorporated a turnover pylon and a pane of bullet-resistant glass behind the pilot's head.
 The arch also formed the basis of the cockpit housing; the pilot's seat was attached to the forward face as was the cockpit floor.
 Forward of the cockpit the fuselage nose was formed from large removable covers.
 A long nose wheel well was incorporated in the lower nose section.
 The engine and accessories were attached to the rear of the arch and the main structural beams; these too were covered using large removable panels.
 A conventional semi-monocoque rear fuselage was attached aft of the main structure.

 Because the pilot was above the extension shaft, he was placed higher in the fuselage than in most contemporary fighters, which, in turn gave the pilot a good field of view.
 Access to the cockpit was by way of sideways opening "car doors", one on either side.
 Both had wind-down windows.
 As only the right-hand door had a handle both inside and outside this was used as the normal means of access and egress.
 The left-hand door could be opened only from the outside and was for emergency use, although both doors could be jettisoned.
 In operational use, as the roof was fixed, the cockpit design made escape difficult in an emergency.

 The complete armament fit consisted of the T9 cannon with a pair of Browning M2 .50 in machine guns mounted in the nose.
 This changed to two .50 caliber and two .30 in guns in the XP-39B (P-39C, Model 13, the first 20 delivered) and two .50s and four .30s (all four in the wings) in the P-39D (Model 15), which also introduced self-sealing tanks and shackles (and piping) for a 500 lb bomb or drop tank.

 Because of the unconventional layout, there was no space in the fuselage to place a fuel tank.
-Although drop tanks were implemented to extend its range, the standard fuel load was carried in the wings, with the result that the P-39 was limited to short-range tactical strikes.
+Although drop tanks were implemented to extend its range, the standard fuel load was carried in the wings, with limitations on range.